shiki/kaiseki/README.md

 #### getObjects (className, params, callback)

 Returns an array of objects in the class name.
 The `params` parameter can be an object containing the query options as described [here](https://parse.com/docs/rest#queries-basic).
 Note that unlike the Parse API Doc, you do not have to pass in strings for the parameter values.
-This is all taken of for you.
+This is all taken care for you.

 If you do not want to pass in some query parameters, you can set the callback as the first parameter.